nodepa/seedlingo/docs/index.md

 ## What is Seedlingo?

-Seedlingo is a digital language learning tool targeting adults.
+Seedlingo is a digital language learning tool targeting adults learning to read their native language.

 ::: tip _
 A teacher or content developer